kyma-project/kyma/docs/05-technical-reference/05-configuration-parameters/smgt-04-hb-etcd-subchart.md

 ---
-title: Helm Broker: Etcd-stateful sub-chart
+title: Helm Broker - Etcd-stateful sub-chart
 ---

 To configure the Etcd-stateful sub-chart, override the default values of its `values.yaml` file.
 This document describes parameters that you can configure.